Jack-of-All-Trades, Party of None: Anime

 An anime television series adaptation was announced on March 3, 2025.
-The series will be produced by animation studio42 and directed by Hiroyuki Kanbe, with Masashi Suzuki handling series composition and Naoto Nakamura designing the characters.
-It is set to premiere in January 2026.
-The opening theme song, "Sylve", is performed by Tokoyami Towa.
+It is produced by animation studio42 and directed by Hiroyuki Kanbe, with Masashi Suzuki handling series composition and Naoto Nakamura designing the characters.
+The series aired from January 4 to March 22, 2026, on Tokyo MX and other networks.
+The opening theme song is "Sylve", performed by Tokoyami Towa, while the ending theme song is "Sukuu", performed by Nowlu.
+Crunchyroll is streaming the series.
+Tropics Entertainment licensed the series in Southeast Asia for streaming on the Tropics Anime Asia YouTube channel.

+After the airing of the final episode, a second season was announced.